-- There’s still no management dashboard showing the state of the IT estate – be it critical events, or governance, risk, and compliance (GRC).
+- There’s still no management dashboard showing the state of the enterprise IT estate – be it critical events, or governance, risk, and compliance (GRC).

 A little like continuing to suffer with incidents because of a lack of incident management investment, IT departments can’t see that taking the time to get to the root of their issues is what is needed, not applying Band-Aids that involve support staff working 25-hours overtime each weekend.

 Isolating the Common Enterprise IT Issue Themes

-Of course, there are probably more, but here are five of the most common root causes of IT issues:
+Of course, there are probably more, but here are five of the most common root causes of enterprise IT issues:

 - Service ignorance.
-No-one in the IT organization actually knows what services they provide to the business.
+No-one in the enterprise IT organization actually knows what services they provide to the business.